truenas/middleware/docs/userguide/index.rst

    *$* exists in the domain administrator's password, kinit will report a "Password Incorrect" error and ldap_bind will report an "Invalid credentials
    (49)" error.

-Once you have configured the Active Directory service, start it in Services → Control Services → Directory Services.
-It may take a few minutes for the
-Active Directory information to be populated to the FreeNAS® system.
-Once populated, the AD users and groups will be available in the drop-down menus of the permissions screen of a volume/dataset.
+Once you have configured the Active Directory service, start it in :menuselection:`Services --> Control Services --> Directory Services`.
+It may take a few minutes for the Active Directory information to be populated to the FreeNAS® system.
+Once populated, the AD users and groups will be available in the drop-down menus of the "Permissions" screen of a volume/dataset.
 For performance reasons, every available user may not show in the listing.
 However, it will autocomplete all applicable users if you start typing in a username.

 You can verify which Active Directory users and groups have been imported to the FreeNAS® system by using these commands within the FreeNAS® Shell:
 ::